 Crypto assets explained

-When most of us are asked about crypto assets, Bitcoin instinctively comes to mind.
-While this certainly is the world’s biggest cryptocurrency in terms of market cap, this barely scratches the surface when it comes to the types of crypto assets out there.
+When most people are asked about crypto assets, Bitcoin instinctively comes to mind.
+While this certainly is the world’s biggest cryptocurrency in terms of market cap, it barely scratches the surface when it comes to the types and numbers of crypto assets out there.

-No two crypto asset definitions are the same.
+No two crypto-asset definitions are the same.
 And even though two digital currencies may fall under the same category, they often have wildly different use cases.
-Here, you’ll find a deep dive that provides an accurate snapshot of how diverse the crypto asset market is.
+Here, we provide you with a deep dive into the topic to give you an accurate snapshot of how diverse the crypto asset market is.

 How do crypto assets work?